RohitRaj766/vanisaar/README.md

-  <h1>🔥 Qezee – AI-Powered Reading Companion</h1>
+<h1>🔥 Vanisaar – AI-Powered Reading Companion</h1>
   <p>
-    Qezee is an AI-powered tool designed to guide and support beginners on their reading journey.
+    Vanisaar is an AI-powered tool designed to guide and support beginners on their reading journey.
-    Built to foster curiosity, learning, and consistent reading habits, Qezee blends intelligent support with a simple, engaging interface.
+    Built to foster curiosity, learning, and consistent reading habits, Vanisaar blends intelligent support with a simple, engaging interface.
   </p>